4warned/STINGARv2-readthedocs/docs/requirements/hardware.md

 * 2 CPUs, 2 GB RAM, 20 GB Disk
 * Linux or MacOS operating system (ubuntu is recommended)
 * internet connectivity
+* Network Port #24224 open for communication from Honeypots

 STINGAR is installed on this 'admin server'; the installation process will prompt you for the domain name/ip address.